General Intern, Summer 2018

 USCET seeks an enthusiastic intern to join its dynamic team.
 The intern will provide programmatic, communication, research and administrative support to all aspects of USCET’s program development and implementation, as well as organizational operations.

-1. Perform research on U.S.-China relations pertaining to USCET interest areas.
+1. Perform research on U.S.-China relations pertaining to USCET focus areas

-2. Assist in the implementation of USCET programs in China and in the US including monitoring and evaluation, editing of reports, fielding consultants, and other programmatic duties as assigned.
+2. Assist in the implementation of USCET programs in China and in the U.S. including monitoring and evaluation, editing and translation, communication with Chinese program participants and alumni, fielding consultants, and other programmatic duties as assigned.

 7. Other administrative, programmatic, and communication responsibilities as assigned.